Act for the Development of Tourism

 Article 69

-Operators of tourist amusement facilities that had been approved in accordance with applicable laws for business operation in areas that are only marked as designated scenic spots or tourism locations after this amended Statute became effective, in order to continue operating, shall apply to the competent administrative authority for tourist amusement enterprise business operation license, either after the establishment of the dedicated managing institution for the designated scenic spots or within one year starting from the day for the entry into force of this Statute as amended.
+Operators of tourist amusement facilities that had been approved in accordance with applicable laws for business operation in areas that are only marked as designated scenic spots or tourism locations after this Statute, as amended, becomes effective, in order to continue operating, shall apply to the competent administrative authority for tourist amusement enterprise operating license, either after the establishment of the dedicated managing institution for the designated scenic spots or within one year starting from the day this Statute, as amended, takes effect.

-Operators of travel consulting services established in accordance with applicable laws before the entry into force of this Statute as amended, in order to continue practice, shall apply for travel agency operating license to the central administrative authority within one year starting from the day for the entry into force of this Statute as amended.
+Operators of travel consulting services established in accordance with applicable laws before this Statute, as amended, takes effect, in order to continue operation, shall apply for travel agency operating licenses to the central administrative authority within one year starting from the day this Statute, as amended, takes effect.

 Article 70

-Non-corporate organizations which had been approved before 24 November, 1980, to conduct tourist hotel business, in order to continue operation, shall apply to the competent administrative authority for tourist hotel enterprise operation license within one year starting from the day for the entry into force of this Statute as amended.
+Non-corporate organizations which had been approved before 24 November, 1980, to conduct tourist hotel business, in order to continue operation, shall apply to the competent administrative authority for tourist hotel enterprise operation licenses within one year starting from the day when this Statute, as amended, takes effect.

 The provision of Article 21 regarding corporate registration and paragraph 2 of Article 23 shall not be applicable to the application cases as stipulated in the preceding paragraph of this article.